lthuong/Shopping-Cart/README.md

 # ShoppingCart

+This project is a simple Shopping-Website with some basic funtionalities, that you expect from an online shopping platform (not really close though)
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.1.
+<br /> This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.1

 ## Development server